gauravxor/ds-algo/challenges/striver_a2z/README.md

 # striver_a2z

-This repository contains all the solutions of the problems listed in the SDE Sheet 2 released by The Striver aks Raj Vikramaditya.
+This repository contains all the solutions of the problems listed in the SDE Sheet 2 released by The Striver aka Raj Vikramaditya.

 https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/